-Prior to joining Altarum in 2015, Ms. Kristensen worked for almost 9 years at Partnership for Prevention, leading projects in many areas of prevention and health promotion, including childhood obesity, cardiovascular health, physical activity, adolescent health, sexual health, and sexually transmitted infections.
-While at Partnership for Prevention, she conducted research that was published in peer-reviewed journals, developed implementation guides for public health professionals, and helped create educational websites and other materials for the general public.
+Prior to joining Altarum in 2015, Ms. Kristensen worked for almost 9 years at Partnership for Prevention leading projects in many areas of prevention, including childhood obesity, aspirin and cardiovascular health, physical activity, adolescent health, sexual health, and sexually transmitted infections.
+While at Partnership for Prevention, she conducted research that was published in peer-reviewed journal articles, developed implementation guides for public health professionals, and helped create educational websites and other materials for the general public.

 Ms. Kristensen holds a master of public health in behavioral science from the University of Alabama at Birmingham and a bachelor of science in microbiology from the University of Pittsburgh.